andrew/ultimate-awesome/README.md

 - [awesome-chatgpt-tools](https://github.com/jalajcodes/awesome-chatgpt-tools) - Repository listing all the awesome tools and services built using ChaGPT and other AI tools.
 - [myawesomeapp](https://github.com/jameshamann/myawesomeapp) - Test Repo for Medium Post.
 - [awesome-privacy-front-ends](https://github.com/jamesponddotco/awesome-privacy-front-ends) - [READ-ONLY] An awesome list of alternative, privacy-focused front-ends to popular services.
+- [awesome-hackchinese](https://github.com/jay-pee/awesome-hackchinese) - A curated list of awesome resources for hacking the Chinese language. .
 - [awesome-links](https://github.com/jbodah/awesome-links) - When you are just too awesome for subcategories.
 - [awesome-resource](https://github.com/jizai1125/awesome-resource) - 收集的一些书籍、教程、学习网站等资源.
 - [awesome-vega](https://github.com/joaopalmeiro/awesome-vega) - :chart_with_upwards_trend: Resources leveraging and to leverage the Vega ecosystem.